-I was raised Catholic, but I wandered away in my teen years.
+I was raised in the Catholic church, but I wandered away from the faith in my early teen years.
 I recommitted in my mid-twenties, then roamed off again in my 40’s.
-After four years, I came home again.
+I have been a roamin’ Catholic.

 As a youngster, going to Mass was an obligation, part of my Catholic school training – Mass once a week at school and always on Sunday.
-If I missed it on Sunday, I was probably going to hell.

-I was married in the Catholic church, but continued to favor the non-denom services.
+I was married in the Catholic church but continued to favor the non-denom services.
 After our first son was born, I realized how little I knew about guiding a young mind through a rough, selfish world.
 I began to pray in earnest about how to raise our son, and I found myself back in a dark wooden pew preparing for communion.
 I wanted the power of the Eucharist and the sacraments and the Blessed Mother.
 (Having a son myself, I now related to her in a way I had not before.)

 Our three children graduated from the same Catholic high school, they attended youth group throughout their high school years, and were part of summer service projects.
 They all went on mission trips sponsored by the Church.
 We invested all we could in their Catholic education.
 They didn’t always like it, and at times it was exhausting and expensive, but I always felt our kids were worth the investment.
-I didn’t want to answer to God later about why we were slackers when it came to religious ed.
+I didn’t want to answer to God later about why we were slackers when it came to faith formation.

 When one child was in college, my husband and I went through a difficult time with some of the choices this child was making.
 Our church and our priest did not have answers for me, so I drifted towards a local non-denom church pastored by a great teacher.
 For four years, I soaked up his lessons and praised God through worship music and my tears.
 It was a place where no one knew me.
-I didn’t have to give anything, or speak to anyone if I didn’t want to.
+I didn’t have to give anything or speak to anyone if I didn’t want to.
 I simply soaked up God’s mercy and love.

 Slowly, I began to miss the Eucharist.

-And I began to see that this church didn’t have answers for me either.
+And I began to see this non-denom church didn’t have answers for me either.
 There were no answers, because we couldn’t change the choices our child was making; this child was not under our authority anymore.
 I eventually realized I could continue to be saddened by something I could not control, or I could give this child back to God – whatever the outcome – and put energy back into my own life.

 I didn’t want to be in that dark place anymore, so I chose to give our child to God and focus on the positives in my life.
 Shortly after that, our prodigal called home in tears.
 This young adult child (aren’t they always our babies?) had gone back to church and had a healing experience through the Eucharist.
 We all cried.

-After graduation, this child came home for a while, and I returned to the Catholic church.
+On faith alone, I returned to the Catholic church.
 It had been waiting patiently, the same steady rock it had always been.
 The Eucharist began to heal me as well.
 For a long time, and often still today, tears well when I receive the host.
 It is the closest encounter with Christ I will ever have on this earth.

 Many people complain that the Church does not change with the times.
 What I love most about the Church is that it does not change with the times.
 The Church’s truths are eternal, and in this life, when disappointments and betrayals can come one after another, my peace lies in the steadfast rock of the Church.